Seafood-Globalization-Lab/artis-model/README.md

 9. Run $`deactivate` in terminal.
 10. Click on the Console tab.

+> [!NOTE]
-*Note*: You only need to install the solvers the first time you run this code.
+> You only need to install the solvers the first time you run this code.
 Warnings about the latest version of pip may also appear during the installation - these are okay, but errors are not.

 ### ARTIS Package Installation
 1. Click "Build" on the build tab on the top right hand side corner of RStudio.